BOATING ACCIDENTS

 Boat Accident Injury Lawsuits

-Boat trips can define a memorable summer, though can also be extremely dangerous, and in the worst case scenarios, deadly.
-Boating accidents can result from intoxication, boat defects, unlawful operation of a watercraft or operator negligence.
+Boat trips can define a memorable summer, but can also be extremely dangerous, and in the worst-case scenarios, deadly.
+Boat accidents can result from intoxication, boat defects, unlawful operation of a watercraft or operator negligence.
 Injuries can be severe, and drownings and deaths are commonplace results of boating accidents.

 Joe Lyon is a highly-rated attorney, experienced in handling personal injury, wrongful death, and product liability lawsuits and nationwide.
 Do not hesitate to contact The Lyon Firm for top legal representation.